luischanci/chks/README.md

 4. Examples.
   - Linear model (ZISF).
-    - Simulate the data.
+    - Data (simulation).

-      To warm up, I am going to use a simulation proposed by <a href="http://www.eafit.edu.co/docentes-investigadores/Paginas/diego-restrepo.aspx">Diego Restrepo</a> (of course, any mistake is my responsability).
+      To warm up, I am going to use a simulation proposed by Diego Restrepo (of course, any mistake is my responsability).

     ```
     clear all